PaulHenstridge/SpeakEasy-AI-A11y-Assistant/readme.md

 ## Description

-SpeakEasy is an AI-powered accessibility assistant application aimed at helping users navigate the web using voice commands and provides a chat and memo functionality.
-The application utilises advanced speech synthesis to communicate with users, providing an intuitive and inclusive user experience.
+SpeakEasy is an AI-powered accessibility assistant application aimed at helping users navigate the web and interact with their computer using voice commands.
+This prototype provides an AI supported chat and memo functionality.
+The application uses speech synthesis to communicate aurally with the user, offering an intuitive and inclusive user experience.

 ## Installation